c-a-m-williams/do400-git-lab/README.md

 # do400-git-lab

-This is an example project for the Red Hat course.
+This is a simple example for the Red Hat course.